EliAndrewC/l7r/setting/l7r.md

 In the previous example, a samurai committed assault and fled the jurisdiction rather than face a magistrate's inquest.
 However, bounties may also be placed for persons of interest in an open inquiry, e.g. for witnesses to a crime of which they have no suspected culpability.
 Consider the following:

-Hida no Akito Zenshiro is visiting Kyuden Kakita to negotiate tariff rates between the Kakita family and the northern territories of the Crab clan.
+Hida no Akito Zenshiro is visiting Kyuden Kakita to negotiate tariff rates between the Kakita Family and the northern territories of the Crab Clan.
 While a new agreement is eventually struck, in the course of negotiations he makes several derisive comments about the "unseemly greed" of the Crane.
 While none of these were made in the presence of his hosts, he was overheard saying such things on multiple occasions by various people around Kyuden Kakita.

 A few months after Zenshiro returns home, a local courtier named Kakita Torikago calls upon his friend, Seppun Shogo, the Imperial magistrate for Kakita lands.
 Torikago explains that there was a troubling incident at a local tea house, the Evening's Sigh, which culminated in a large brawl.
 The matter has been mostly dealt with, but two of the participants still have conflicting recollections about who said what in the hours leading up to the incident.